-Jennifer Bright is Executive Director for the Innovation and Value Initiative (IVI).
-Mrs. Bright brings over two decades of health care policy, issue management, patient advocacy and executive leadership to the position.
-Jennifer is also the founder and President of Momentum Health Strategies, where she works with clients to promote integrated behavioral health care, patient engagement, quality improvement in hospitals and prevention of healthcare-associated infections.
-She most recently served as Executive Director for the Society for Healthcare Epidemiology of America (SHEA), a non-profit medical society representing physicians, advanced practice nurses, and researchers with expertise in healthcare epidemiology and infection prevention.
-Jennifer’s prior executive leadership at the National Mental Health Association (now Mental Health America) focused on advancing policy initiatives at the state and local level.
-Her career has also included issue analysis and strategic issue management for corporate clients at state-focused lobbying firms.
-Jennifer earned her degree in political science from Trinity College, Washington, D.C. and her master’s degree in Public Administration from The George Washington University, concentrating on policy analysis and program management.
+Jennifer Bright is Executive Director of the Innovation and Value Initiative and brings over two decades of health care policy, issue management, patient advocacy, and executive leadership to the role.
+Bright is also founder and President of Momentum Health Strategies.
+She formerly served as executive director of the Society for Healthcare Epidemiology of America, representing physician, advanced practice nurse, and researcher members.
+Bright’s prior executive leadership at the National Mental Health Association (now Mental Health America) focused on advancing policy initiatives at the state and local level.
+She now serves on the Board of Directors for Mental Health America.
+She has also done issue analysis and issues management at state-oriented lobbying firms.

-Mr. Linthicum is Director of Scientific Communications for the Innovation and Value Initiative (IVI), where he brings both scientific training as a researcher and expertise in communications and strategic planning to bear on the scope of IVI’s activities.
-Mr. Linthicum has over 10 years of experience in health policy and public health, with experience in policy-facing research in diverse therapeutic areas, including oncology, hepatology, infectious disease, and nutrition.
-His work has been published in leading journals of economics, medicine, and health policy including JAMA Oncology, Health Affairs, Chest, and Health Services Research.
-He earned his Master’s degree in public policy from the University of Southern California and his bachelor’s degree in Anthropology from the University of North Carolina at Chapel Hill.
+Mark Linthicum, Director of Scientific Communications, brings scientific training and expertise in communications and strategic planning to his role.
+With over 12 years of health policy and public health experience, he’s conducted policy-facing research in diverse therapeutic areas including oncology, hepatology, infectious disease, and nutrition.
+Linthicum has been published in leading economics, medicine, and health policy journals including JAMA Oncology, Health Affairs, Chest, and Health Services Research.

-Melanie is an experienced fund development professional with a strong background in writing and communications, fund development, research and health needs assessment, and project management.
-Melanie has 20 years of experience in the health care field with a focus on community-based health care, public health, quality improvement, value-based care, and building capacity of health care safety net delivery systems.
-Melanie is an Institute for Healthcare Improvement certified Improvement Coach.
+Melanie Ridley, Director of Fundraising, is an experienced fund development professional with a background in writing and communications, research and health needs assessment, and project management.
+Ridley is an Institute for Healthcare Improvement-certified Improvement Coach; her professional focus has been community-based health care, public health, quality improvement, value-based care, and building capacity for health care safety net delivery systems.

-Melanie served as Director of Fund Development for Essential Access Health, a statewide association dedicated to advancing sexual and reproductive health through policy, programs and clinical research.
-During her more than ten years at the organization, Melanie managed full lifecycle of federal and state grants and funder relationship management.
-Prior to this, Melanie worked with Mental Health America, a national advocacy organization, leading training and technical assistance projects to support state mental health planning councils and state policy and advocacy initiatives.
+Ridley served as Director of Fund Development for Essential Access Health, a statewide association in California advancing sexual and reproductive health; she managed a full lifecycle of federal and state grans and funder relationship management.
+Ridley formerly worked with Mental Health America supporting state mental health planning councils and state policy and advocacy initiatives.